 A REC Self-Assessment Team (SAT) comprising of students and staff members has been formed to lead this important work.
-Over the next two years, the REC SAT will be developing initiatives and solutions for action, with a view of applying for a Bronze REC award in July 2021.
+Over the next two years, the REC SAT will be developing initiatives and solutions for action, with a view of applying for a Bronze REC award in the July 2021 round (see update on submission date).
 To facilitate targeted discussions and critical reflection, the REC SAT has been broken down into 5 working groups focusing on the following areas:

 - Staff profile and professional staff recruitment, progression and development